O Shaughnessy Asset Management LLC Cuts Position in Dominion Energy, Inc. (NYSE:D)

 O Shaughnessy Asset Management LLC lessened its holdings in Dominion Energy, Inc. (NYSE:D) by 2.7% in the 2nd quarter, Holdings Channel.com reports.
 The firm owned 82,183 shares of the utilities provider’s stock after selling 2,319 shares during the quarter.
 O Shaughnessy Asset Management LLC’s holdings in Dominion Energy were worth $6,044,000 at the end of the most recent reporting period.

 Other institutional investors have also made changes to their positions in the company.
-Smith Asset Management Group LP purchased a new position in shares of Dominion Energy in the 2nd quarter valued at about $29,000.
+Smith Asset Management Group LP purchased a new stake in Dominion Energy during the 2nd quarter worth approximately $29,000.
 Laurel Wealth Planning LLC purchased a new stake in Dominion Energy during the 2nd quarter worth approximately $29,000.
 Certified Advisory Corp purchased a new stake in Dominion Energy during the 1st quarter worth approximately $31,000.
 Moisand Fitzgerald Tamayo LLC increased its stake in Dominion Energy by 83.3% during the 2nd quarter.
 Moisand Fitzgerald Tamayo LLC now owns 440 shares of the utilities provider’s stock worth $32,000 after buying an additional 200 shares in the last quarter.
 Finally, KB Financial Partners LLC purchased a new stake in Dominion Energy during the 1st quarter worth approximately $37,000.
 Hedge funds and other institutional investors own 66.10% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Monday, September 20th.
-Shareholders of record on Friday, September 3rd will be given a $0.63 dividend.
-This represents a $2.52 dividend on an annualized basis and a yield of 3.26%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, September 20th.
+Stockholders of record on Friday, September 3rd will be given a dividend of $0.63 per share.
+This represents a $2.52 dividend on an annualized basis and a dividend yield of 3.26%.
 The ex-dividend date of this dividend is Thursday, September 2nd.
-Dominion Energy’s payout ratio is 71.19%.
+Dominion Energy’s dividend payout ratio is currently 71.19%.

 D has been the subject of several research reports.
 Mizuho cut their price objective on Dominion Energy from $80.00 to $77.00 and set a “neutral” rating for the company in a research note on Tuesday, July 13th.
 TheStreet cut Dominion Energy from a “b” rating to a “c+” rating in a report on Friday, August 6th.
 Scotiabank upgraded Dominion Energy from a “sector perform” rating to a “sector outperform” rating and boosted their target price for the stock from $88.00 to $92.00 in a report on Tuesday, July 6th.
 They noted that the move was a valuation call.
-KeyCorp boosted their target price on Dominion Energy from $82.00 to $83.00 and gave the stock an “overweight” rating in a report on Tuesday, July 20th.
-Finally, Morgan Stanley initiated coverage on Dominion Energy in a report on Tuesday, August 31st.
+Morgan Stanley initiated coverage on Dominion Energy in a report on Tuesday, August 31st.
 They set an “equal weight” rating and a $82.00 target price on the stock.
+Finally, KeyCorp boosted their target price on Dominion Energy from $82.00 to $83.00 and gave the stock an “overweight” rating in a report on Tuesday, July 20th.
 One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and nine have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $84.09.

 Dominion Energy Profile